LONDON SURVIVES END-OF-YEAR BLITZ

 London firefighters following a Blitz raidRuined houses in London following a Blitz raid

 Right: A street of ruined houses in London.
-More than one million London houses were destroyed or damaged and close to 20,000 Londoners killed during the 267 days of the Blitz.
+More than a million London houses were destroyed or damaged and close to 20,000 Londoners killed during the 267 days of the Blitz.
 The city was scarred but not devastated because its great sprawl meant that the violence lacked concentration.
 By contrast the Allied bombing raid on the large North German port and industrial center of Hamburg (population 1.8 million) during the last week of July and the first week of August 1943 (Operation Gomorrah) killed 42,600 civilians, of which 7,000 were children or adolescents, wounded 37,000, and practically leveled the city in a series of one-two punches, first by high explosives and then by incendiaries: 9,000 tons of bombs in all.
-Local rescue efforts stalled after British bombers cut electricity to a major portion of the city for two weeks.
-One million Hamburgers fled the city, where in just eight days over 250,000 residences were destroyed.
+Local rescue efforts stalled after British bombers cut electricity to a major portion of the city for 2 weeks.
+One million Hamburgers fled the city, where in just 8 days over 250,000 residences were destroyed.
 In the case of Hamburg, London, and every other European city that was at war and became the target of enemy bombings, the number of non-civilians (that is, combatants) killed was low.

 Children of an eastern suburb of London made homeless by the BlitzCoventry bomb damage following Blitz, mid-November 1940

 Right: Coventry city center after 449 German bombers had dropped 530 tons of bombs on the night of November 14/15, 1940.
 With poor antiaircraft defenses for a city of nearly 240,000 people with many wartime industries, Coventry was smashed: 75 percent of all buildings, 33 percent of all factories, and 50 percent of all homes (4,300) were destroyed by a combination of German high-explosive bombs and incendiaries.
-To show for it, the Germans lost one bomber to antiaircraft fire.
+To show for it, the Germans lost 1 bomber to antiaircraft fire.

 Amateur Color Film of Destruction Caused by London Blitz, 1941 (Suggest silencing the projector’s sound)